DeltaO3/UWAttend---3200_27/MANUAL.md

 - **Start Date**: The date the unit will start.
 - **End Date**: The date the unit will end.
 - **Session Names**: The types of sessions that will take place for the unit. (e.g., Lab, Tutorial, Workshop)
-- **Session Occurence**: Determines how frequently the sessions will occur per day.
-Below is the types of session occurences you can select from:
+- **Session Occurrence**: Determines how frequently the sessions will occur per day.
+Below is the types of session occurrences you can select from:
   - Morning/Afternoon: The unit has morning and afternoon sessions
   - Hourly: The unit has sessions that occur multiple hours a day
-- **Comment Suggesstions (OPTIONAL)**: If comments are enabled, you predefine comment suggestions that can be used by facilitators when filling out comments for a student.
+- **Comment Suggestions (OPTIONAL)**: If comments are enabled, you predefine comment suggestions that can be used by facilitators when filling out comments for a student.
 You can leave blank if no suggestions are needed (e.g., nomark, good behaviour).
 - **Photo Consent Required?**: Indicates whether photo consent is required for this unit.
 - **Sessions Assessed?**: Indicates whether sessions for the unit are graded.
 - **Comments Enabled?**: Determines whether the comment feature will be enabled during sessions.
 - **Facilitator List CSV Upload**: Upload a CSV file containing the list of facilitators that will be running the sessions for the unit.
 This will assign the unit to all the facilitators that are in the CSV file.
 You may click the **Download facilitator template** to download a CSV file that contains the correct formatting for the upload.
 - **Student List CSV Upload**: Upload a CSV file containing the list of students that are enrolled in the unit.
-This will assing the unit to all the students that are in the CSV file.
+This will assign the unit to all the students that are in the CSV file.
 You may click the **Download student template** to download a CSV file that contains the correct formatting for the upload

-### Editing an Exisitng Unit
+### Editing an Existing Unit

-Clicking a unit in the list will take you to a new page where you will be able to edit a prexisting unit.
+Clicking a unit in the list will take you to a new page where you will be able to edit a preexisting unit.

 [Insert edit page here]